 the focal length of any lens that you attach.
 Thus the focal length multiplier or "crop

 factor" of the different cameras differ.
-Canon EOS 7D have a focal length
+Canon EOS 7D Mark II has a focal length

 multiplier of 1.6x the original lens, which will increase the focal length of

 a 300mm telephoto lens into a 480mm super telephoto lens.